About Executive NEMS

 Eligibility requirements

-- Relevant Experience: Applicants should have relevant experience in areas related to nuclear energy, technology, or related fields (e.g., government, regulatory bodies, research and development, academia).
-Candidates from the petrochemical, petroleum, mining and aerospace industries may also apply if they have recently transitioned or plan to transition to the nuclear sector.
+- Relevant experience: Applicants should have relevant experience in areas related to nuclear energy, technology or related fields (e.g., government, regulatory bodies, research and development, academia, manufacturing, service and related social, legal, financial sectors, etc.).
+Candidates from other industries may also apply if they have recently transitioned or plan to transition to the nuclear sector.

 - Residency: Applicants must reside in Canada.